 Ralf Rangnick will not take up consultant role at Manchester United

-The German took charge of United on an interim basis for the last six months of the season.
+The German took charge of the Red Devils on an interim basis for the last six months of the season.

 We need your consent to load this Social Media content.
 We use a number of different Social Media outlets to manage extra content that can set cookies on your device and collect data about your activity.

-“We would like to thank Ralf Rangnick for his efforts as interim manager over the past six months,” a statement on United’s website read.
+In response, United said in a statement: “We would like to thank Ralf Rangnick for his efforts as interim manager over the past six months.

 “By mutual agreement, Ralf will now focus solely on his new role as manager of the Austria national team and will not therefore be taking up a consultancy role at Old Trafford.